-Head out on an atmospheric after-dark adventure
+Head out on an atmospheric after-dark adventure with the family at this fun-packed annual event

 All Saints Church, Jesus Lane

-Museum of Cambridge with Cambridge Museum of Technology, Castle Street
+Museum of Cambridge, Castle Street

-Fabulous Fossils and Where to Find Them
+Fabulous Fossils and where to Find Them

 Sedgwick Museum of Earth Sciences, Downing Street